Y0Coss/docs-fork/pages/public_cloud/quantum_computing/getting-started-emulators/guide.en-gb.md

 >>
 >> **4\.
 Pre-configured Frameworks**
 >>
 >> Choose the Quantum python framework you want to use, which will be pre-installed and ready to use when your notebook is launched.
 A wide range of Quantum frameworks are available in different versions.
 Select the version that suits your needs.
-Then, click on the `Next`{.action} button to continue.
+Then, click the `Next`{.action} button to continue.
 >>
 >> ![Create a Notebook Control Panel manager 04](images/creating-a-notebook-using-UI-04.png){.thumbnail}
 >>